Types of Awards

 In 2022, the deadline for submission of all award applications was Friday, May 6, 2022.

 To see the selection criteria and submission instructions for a particular award/certificate, click on its link below.

 Please note that applicants are responsible for submitting all documentation and materials to be considered by the submission deadline.
 Judges will not follow-up to obtain additional materials nor will additional materials be considered after the submission deadline.
 Please refer to the specific selection criteria and submission instructions for each award/certificate and ensure that your submission package meets all criteria for that award.

-If you have questions about any of the awards, please contact the NLPES Awards Subcommittee chair:
+If you have questions about any of the awards, please contact NLPES Awards Subcommittee member: